 Currently, there is a standard delay of 22 months between the end of the diagnosis year and the time SEER cancer registries first report cancers to the NCI.
 Cancers are reported November 1 of each year for all years including the complete year two previous to the current year.
 However, SEER cancer registries continue to update registry data indefinitely, so statistics may change, becoming more accurate, every year.

 - The Surveillance, Epidemiology, and End Results (SEER) Program of the NCI is a collection of central cancer registries in the United States that collect and submit cancer incidence, prevalence, mortality, survival, stage at diagnosis data and other statistics to the National Cancer Institute.
 The National Cancer Act of 1971 mandated the collection, analysis, and dissemination of data useful in the prevention, diagnosis, and treatment of cancer leading to the establishment of the SEER Program.

 - Geographic areas that were selected for inclusion in the SEER Program based on their ability to operate and maintain a high quality population-based cancer reporting system and for their epidemiologically significant population subgroups.
 See the SEER Registries for more information.

-See the Common Terms page for the combinations of the SEER Registries commonly used in statistical analyses.
+See the Registry Groupings page for the combinations of the SEER Registries commonly used in statistical analyses.